pagkly/Zed/Investopedia3/How to Use a Venn Diagram.md

 Venn diagrams have been used since the mid-20th century in classrooms from the elementary school level to introductory logic.

-Venn studied and taught logic and [probability theory](https://www.investopedia.com/articles/dictionary/042215/understand-math-behind-betting-odds-gambling.asp) at Cambridge University, where he developed his method of using diagrams to illustrate the branch of mathematics known as set theory.
+Venn studied and taught logic and [[probability theory]](https://www.investopedia.com/articles/dictionary/042215/understand-math-behind-betting-odds-gambling.asp) at Cambridge University, where he developed his method of using diagrams to illustrate the branch of mathematics known as set theory.

 Venn published a precedent-setting work, _The Logic of Chance_, which explained the frequency theory of probability.
 In it, he argued that probability, contrary to popular assumption, should be established based on the regularity with which something is predicted to occur.

-In another book, _Symbolic Logic,_ he built on and developed mathematician George Boole’s theories on [algebra](https://www.investopedia.com/articles/investing/020614/learn-simple-and-compound-interest.asp).
+In another book, _Symbolic Logic,_ he built on and developed mathematician George Boole’s theories on [[algebra]](https://www.investopedia.com/articles/investing/020614/learn-simple-and-compound-interest.asp).
 This work helped him develop the Venn diagram.

 ### Applications for Venn Diagrams